View Other Content

 1994 - He took part in their first meeting with the Czech Republic since the break-up of Czechoslovakia.
 The Czechs won 3-1, with future reds Phil Babb and Jason McAteer playing alongside ex-red John Aldridge.
 Stig Inge Bjørnebye also represented his country in a friendly that day.

 2001 - He featured in a 2-0 World Cup qualifying win in Estonia.
-Future reds Jermaine Pennant and Christian Poulsen were both in Under-21’s action that day.
+Future reds Joe Cole, Jermaine Pennant and Christian Poulsen were both in Under-21’s action that day.

 2010 – Poulsen played for the senior Danish side as they lost a friendly 1-0 in South Africa.
-Daniel Agger, Dirk Kuyt, Martin Škrtel and future red Milan Jovanović all also turned out in friendlies that day.
+Daniel Agger, Dirk Kuyt, Martin Škrtel and future reds Milan Jovanović and Xherdan Shaqiri all also turned out in friendlies that day.

 1946 - Forward Willie Fagan and winger Bob Priday both scored hat-tricks as we thumped Ulster United 11-1 at the Maple Leaf Stadium in Toronto on our North American tour.
 Jack Balmer also netted twice, with Berry Nieuwenhuys, Cyril Done and Phil Taylor also on target.